neophob/PixelController/README.md

 ### Basic usage
 You can start PixelController with the integrated GUI by double click on the file `PixelController.jar`.

-By default PixelController has **no configured** output device (= no configured LED Matrix).
+By default PixelController use **a dummy** output device (= no configured LED Matrix).
 To change that open the `data/config.properties` configuration file and make the necessary changes, lines starting with # are ignored.
 The most important parts are:

     output.resolution.x=8
     output.resolution.y=8

 which defines the resolution of your matrix.
-Next you need to define one or multiple Output devices, for example for two PixelInvaders panels (while the output for the second panel is rotated by 180 degrees):
+Next you need to define one or multiple Output devices, for example id you use two PixelInvaders panels (while the output for the second panel is rotated by 180 degrees) use:

     pixelinvaders.layout.row1=NO_ROTATE,ROTATE_180
     #pixelinvaders.layout.row2=NO_ROTATE,NO_ROTATE